Dr Mark’s The Meaning in a Nutshell

 The novel also has much to say about poverty and inequality, and the social injustices believed to result from these conditions.
 Those at the bottom of society, the peasants, the working class, and the underclass, appear to be caught in a poverty trap of no fault of their own, which sees them work hard all their lives and have little to show for it.

-Meanwhile the novel mounts a moral case for liberal law reform and against capital punishment, by showing how prisoners can be subjected to inhumane and deplorable living conditions, and how the courts can get it wrong, sentencing the wrong people (like Agnes) to capital punishment, which is depicted in the novel as a cruel and barbaric practice.
+Meanwhile the novel mounts a moral case for liberal law reform and against capital punishment, by showing how prisoners can be subjected to inhumane and deplorable living conditions, and how the courts can get it wrong, sentencing the wrong people, like Agnes, who receives capital punishment, which is depicted in the novel as a cruel and barbaric practice.

 Subject: Burial Rites meaning, Burial Rites themes, Burial Rites analysis, Burial Rites notes